davidbalbert/blip/Design.md

 - Defer
 - Catchable panic?
     - I hope so.
 Want to be able to test custom data structures
+- Errors not exceptions
+    - return instead of throw
+- No function/method overloading
+- Type inference of local variables only
+- Guaranteed cleanup?
+    - Go uses finalizers, which rely on GC
+    - Swift uses deinit on refcounted classes and non-copyable types (move-only types)
+    - C++: RAII
+        - Easy for stack allocated local variables.
+How does it work for heap allocations?
+    - An option: just support defer, and don't guarantee anything.
+- Reference counting?
 - Bootstrapping
     - Ship compiler compiled to VM bytecode (like Zig)
     - But don't use Web Assembly - it doesn't support stack switching yet.
 Instead, make a custom tiny vm (tvm) with a reference implementation in C.